-We’ve said it time and again.
-The only real complaint about cruising from Galveston is that getting to the cruise port can be a hassle if you are flying in for your cruise.
-Unlike cities like Miami or Tampa, the cruise port is a considerable distance from the closest airport.
+The only real complaint about cruising from Galveston is that getting to the cruise terminal can more difficult if you need to fly in for your cruise.
+Unlike cities like Miami or Tampa, which have nearby airports, Galveston is a considerable distance from the closest major airport.

-Meanwhile, Houston is served by two major airports: Houston Hobby (HOU) and Houston Bush Intercontinental (IAH).
-That makes it even more confusing for cruisers who aren’t familiar with the area or the airports to decide which they should fly into.
+For most people, the option is to fly into one of Houston’s two airports.
+The city is served by Houston Hobby (HOU) and Bush-Intercontinental (IAH).
+That makes it even more confusing for cruisers who aren’t familiar with the area or the airports to decide which one they should fly into.

-Unfortunately, both Houston Hobby and Intercontinental are located far from the port.
+Both Houston Hobby and Intercontinental are located far from the port.
 Houston Hobby is considerably closer, sitting on the southeast side of Houston, compared to Intercontinental’s location due north of the city.
+In total, you should allot between 45 minutes (Hobby) to an hour and 15 minutes (Intercontinental), at the very least.

 41 miles from Port of Galveston